jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/k8s-resources.md

 5. **Namespace**: Namespace for the service.

-6. **Add DataS**: Directory, file, or literal value to draw the data from.
+6. **Add Data**: Directory, file, or literal value to draw the data from.

    > **Key**: File name or the key you provided on the command line.
    >